The Email Newsletter Archive: Everything You Need To Know

 Good thing I wrote an entire blog post about why you should archive your newsletter and the benefits of having one!
 Here’s the TL;DR:

-• Makes it super easy to reference + link back to your past emails (I do this quite a bit!)
+- Makes it super easy to reference + link back to your past emails (I do this quite a bit!)

-• Lets your current subscribers go back and binge your old stuff
+- Makes it possible for current subscribers go back and binge your old stuff

-• Strengthens your marketing funnel, making email even MORE worthwhile
+- Strengthens your marketing funnel, making email even MORE worthwhile

 Should I Archive Every Email I Send?